rust-lang/rfcs/text/0000-target-tier-policy.md

 At this tier, the Rust project provides no official support for a target, so we place minimal requirements on the introduction of targets.

-- No central decision is required to add a new tier 3 target.
+No central decision is required to add a new tier 3 target.
 Reviewers may always use their own best judgment regarding the quality of work, and the suitability of a target for the Rust project.

-- If a reviewer wishes to consult a broader team for additional guidance, they may contact the compiler team.
-- If a proposed target or target-specific patch substantially changes code shared with other targets (not just target-specific code), the reviewer must consult the compiler team.
+If a reviewer wishes to consult a broader team for additional guidance, they may contact the compiler team.
+A proposed target or target-specific patch that substantially changes code shared with other targets (not just target-specific code) requires the approval of the compiler team.

-- If the proposer of a target wishes to appeal the rejection of a target, they may contact the compiler team.
+If the proposer of a target wishes to appeal the rejection of a target, they may contact the compiler team.

 - Tier 3 targets must use naming consistent with any existing targets; for instance, a target for a similar CPU or OS should not gratuitously use an inconsistent name for that CPU or OS.
 Targets should normally use the same